ioos/bio_mobilization_workshop/index.md

 Edit the general explanatory paragraph below if you want to change the pitch.
 {% endcomment %}
-This workshop is intended to be a small hands-on, interactive virtual workshop focused on mobilizing marine biological observation datasets to the <a href="https://obis.org/">Ocean Biodiversity Information System (OBIS)</a> by helping data providers standardize their data using Darwin Core including species observations from any type of sampling methodologies (e.g. visual surveys, net tows, microscopy, fish trawls, imaging, ‘omics, acoustics, telemetry).
+This workshop is intended to be a hands-on workshop focused on mobilizing biological observation datasets to the <a href="https://gbif.org/">Global Biodiversity Information Facility (GBIF)</a> by helping data providers standardize their data using Darwin Core including species observations from any type of sampling methodologies (e.g. visual surveys, microscopy, imaging, telemetry).

 What this workshop will cover:

-* Darwin Core and the required terms for OBIS and GBIF.
+* Darwin Core and the required terms for GBIF.
 * Typical data cleaning tasks needed to standardize the data.
 * Getting your data into a final Darwin Core format.
 * Common QA/QC steps, data enhancement, and validation tools.